autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 url: /2021/03/29/security-issues-in-perl-ip-address-distros
 ---

+_Edit on 2021-03-29 21:40(ish) UTC:_ Added Net-Subnet (appears unaffected) and
+reordered the details to match the list at the top of the post.

 {{% notice warning %}}
 **TLDR: Some Perl modules for working with IP addresses and netmasks have bugs with potential security applications.** See below for more details on the bug